tsiensesvendomingos/configure-ad/README.md

 <br />

 <p>
-Login to the Domain Controller and verify Client-1 shows up in Active Directory Users and Computers inside the "Computers" container on the domain's root.
+Switch to the Domain Controller VM and verify Client-1 shows up in Active Directory Users and Computers inside the "Computers" container on the domain's root.
 Create a new Organizational Unit named _CLIENTS and drag Client-1 into there.
 </p>
 <p>
 <img src="https://github.com/tsiensesvendomingos/configure-ad/assets/138411730/e205395b-da40-4544-8355-092e4e1b64ba" height="80%" width="80%" alt="Disk Sanitization Steps"/>